A Dog Named Dog: Anime and Manga

-This is omnipresent in Pokémon.
+- This is almost omnipresent in Pokémon.
 While the species names are either Pokémon Speak or Verbal Tic Name, it's a little weird that nearly every pet Pokémon is named after its species.
 This is most likely due to marketing reasons (viewers would get confused and think that the given nickname is what the whole species is called).